 Ordinary adjustable keyboard trays are supposed to improve typing ergonomics—they do this by slightly tilting the keyboard's front edge up in order to eliminate "wrist extension".
 When seated at a desk, these measures work well.
-However, standing desk and treadmill desk users will find that ordinary adjustable keyboard trays cannot tilt sufficiently to achieve the ideal angles required when not sitting—nor were they ever designed to. iMovR's pioneering research in this arena has led to development of SteadyType® infinitely adjustable keyboard tray and the development of the field of ergodynamics.
+However, standing desk and treadmill desk users will find that ordinary adjustable keyboard trays cannot tilt sufficiently to achieve the ideal angles required when not sitting—nor were they ever designed to. iMovR's pioneering research in this arena has led to the patenting of the SteadyType® infinitely adjustable keyboard tray and the development of the field of ergodynamics.

 SteadyType-equipped desks are the first and only adjustable-height desks in the market with optimal "ergodynamics" for working at a standing or walking desk, in addition to ergonomics for when sitting.

 The Problem with Traditional Trays